Colette Chandler Cramer, CSTCoupeville

 Colette Chandler Cramer

 I retired as a PA in 2010 and soon discovered I wasn’t ready to leave health care.
-In 2012 I began studying Upledger CranioSacral Therapy [CST].
-I had studied many complimentary modalities during my career and in my experience CST is the modality I most strongly resonated with.
-By 2017 I was certified to practice.
+I had studied many complimentary modalities during my career and because I resonated most strongly with CranioSacral Therapy [CST] I decided to explore it further.
+In 2014

 Second, it is both subtle and powerful.
 Subtle because only light touch is used.
-This has the additional benefit of being safe – rarely causing side effects.
 Powerful because it focuses on the central nervous system; specifically on the soft tissue, fluid, and rhythm of the central nervous system.
-With directed light touch, tensions in the soft tissue around the central nervous system can be released, cranial bones can be gently realigned.
-This serves to decrease stress, realign, and revitalize the nervous system – allowing it to run more efficiently.
+With directed light touch, tensions in the soft tissue around the central nervous system are released, and cranial bones are gently realigned.
+This serves to decrease stress and to realign and revitalize the nervous system, allowing it to run more efficiently.

-Another aspect of CST, is the potential for releasing energy that has been stuck in tissues as result of trauma.
-This allows healing in emotional, mental, and spiritual dimensions of one’s life as well.
+Another benefit of CST is the potential for releasing energy that has been trapped in tissues as result of trauma.
+This allows healing in emotional, mental and spiritual dimensions of one’s life as well.

-Finally, because the central nervous system interacts directly with other body systems – musculoskelatal, cardiovascular, lymphatic, respiratory, digestive, eliminative, and endocrine – CST can have a healing impact on these systems as well.
-Pain can be reduced or resolved.
+Finally, because the central nervous system interacts directly with other body systems – musculoskelatal, cardiovascular, lymphatic, respiratory, digestive, and endocrine – CST has a healing impact on these systems as well.
+Pain is often diminished or resolved.